avkewalr-msft/live-video-analytics/utilities/video-analysis/yolov3-onnx/readme.md

 }
 ```

-Terminate the container using the following docker commands
+Terminate the container using the following Docker commands

 ```bash
 docker stop my_yolo_container